The Shape of Emptiness

 “The priests have no idea how to open it,” says the commander, rising from his seat.

-“The priests are convinced that we will have a source of endless power, and be invincible in battle.”
+“The priests tell us that it will give us a source of endless power, and make us invincible in battle.”

-“And,” he continues, “all they’ve done in twelve years is start a war, and kill trillions of people on each side.”
+“All they’ve done in twelve years is start a war, and kill trillions on each side.”

-“They look like multi-armed worms, and they feast on their criminals and dead.”
+“They look like multi-armed worms, and they feast on their criminals and enemies.”

 “Even if it’s true that this artifact is a remnant from their ancestors, Gunal is one of our old places.”